elescj/projects/016-aws-demos/README.md

 - [Summary](#-summary)

 ## 🧠 Overview
-This project demonstrates a set of Python application integrated with an AWS CodeBuild CI pipeline.
-The focus is on build automation, GitHub integration, and cost-aware cloud usage.
+This project demonstrates a set of Python application integrated with an AWS services.
+The focus is on manage data, maintain server, monitor performance, optimization cost management.

-- CI/CD Pipeline Deployment
-- CloudWatch on EC2 instance

-## 📊 CI/CD Pipeline Walkthrough
+## 🛠️ CI/CD Pipeline Walkthrough

 This project demonstrates a Python application integrated with an AWS CodeBuild CI pipeline.
 The focus is on build automation, GitHub integration, and cost-aware cloud usage.